No Registration = No Employment Contract? How German Companies Deal with This Problem?

 Lack of registration in Germany – can you work legally and sleep peacefully?

-Work without registration in Germany – what is allowed for the employee and what must the employer do?
+Working without registration in Germany – what is allowed for the employee and what must the employer do?

 Why registration is more than a formality – how it affects your taxes and insurance